Home

 Some litter boxes have hoods or are enclosed.
 This type might not be ideal since urine may get on the walls and are therefore more difficult to clean and keep odor free.

 The advantage of a cover is that is provides your cat with privacy and blocks odor, litter and urine from leaving the box.
-The problem with the cover is that it traps dust and if odor builds up, your cat might avoid the box.
+The problem with the cover is that it traps dust and if odor builds up, your cat might avoid the box unless it is cleaned frequently.

 Number of Cat Litter Boxes Needed